colejarczyk/doc/userguide/customers/profile_details/loyalty/transactions.rst

 .. image:: /userguide/_images/transaction_details.png
    :alt:   Transaction Record Preview

-To see the list of all your customer transactions (not only the latest) click ``All Transactions`` below the tab.
+To see the list of all your customer transaction (not only the latest) click ``All Transactions`` below the tab.

 To learn more about Transactions, see :doc:`Transactions </userguide/transactions/index>`